wp-crm/wp-crm/Forms-and-Automatic-User-Creation.md

 Overview user actions are displayed on the overview table below the User card and the available actions are stored in $wp_crm['overview_user_actions'].
 By default, WP-CRM includes a “Password Reset” user action which is added in default_api.php To add a new action, attach a function to the ‘wp_crm_settings_lower’ filter and augment the $wp_crm settings array with a new user action.

 <img src="https://storage.googleapis.com/media.usabilitydynamics.com/2012/03/wpcrm_tuts_overview.png" alt="wpcrm_tuts_overview"/>

-____

-###Frequently Asked Questions

-Does WP-CRM use the same user database as regular WordPress user management?

-Yes, same exact tables, except WP-CRM lets you add custom attributes and customize the fields you want to work with, amongst many other things, but the data is stored in the same two tables, wp_users and wp_usermeta as default user management.

-___

-###CRM Process

-* Forms and Automatic User Creation
-* Creating Users and User Data

-___

-###Settings

-* Translating plugins
-* WP-CRM Settings: The Shortcode Forms Tab
-* WP-CRM Settings: The Data Tab
-* WP-CRM Settings: The Notifications Tab
-* WP-CRM Settings: The Features Tab
-* WP-CRM Settings: The Roles Tab
-* WP-CRM Settings: The UI Tab
-* WP-CRM Settings: The Main Tab